jb-ut/kickstarter-analysis/README.md

 1. Fundraisers in the theater parent category that launched in summers months (May – Aug) accounted for nearly half of all successful campaigns.
 2. Failed campaigns were essentially flat during the entire year.

-!

 - What can you conclude about the Outcomes based on Goals?

 Looking at the Outcomes Based on Goals data we can reach the following conclusions:

-1. Goals with budgets of less than 5000 have a success rate of above 70%
-2. Goals above 5000 and less than 25000 will have a success rate in the range 45% -55%
+-Goals with budgets of less than 5000 have a success rate of above 70% -Goals above 5000 and less than 25000 will have a success rate in the range 45% -55% -Going above 25000 will have high likelihood of failure likely above 70%

-3. Going above 25000 will have high likelihood of failure likely above 70% I recommend launching future campaigns in the summer months and with a goal under 25000.
+I recommend launching future campaigns in the summer months and with a goal under 25000.

 - What are some limitations of this dataset?